gyurebalint/Notes/Finance/banking.md

  repo/repurchase agreement: an agreement that I buy back the collateral I borrowed against. e.g.: a pawn shop transaction.
 At first, you get money for your pawn object (loan), than at a later date you buy back the object plus interest.

+Problem
+unstable environment because if there is one bad bank (meaning insolvent = gave out bad loans) that creates in-confidence in the banking system which results in people getting their money out of their banks, which makes good banks illiquid.
+How does the Federal reserve differentiates between a good and a bad bank?
+Federal reserve = lender of last reserve